WISE-Developers/Project_issues/README.md

       - process results (postprocessing-scripts)
     - Developed new workplan
     - PHP API Deprecated
-    - The Canadian Fire Growth Modelling Framework Project was born
   - 2020
     - NWT Develops new PSaaS Docker Containers
     - Prometheus and PSaaS 6.2.5.6 released to devs
     - Finnish Meteorological Institute (FMI) comes on board and begins testing PSaaS
     - Redapp moves to bitbucket
-    - Franco and Bret Develop a dataset cutter using NodeJS and R and GDAL
+    - Franco and Brett Develop a dataset cutter using NodeJS and R and GDAL
     - PSaaS 7.2.5.6 for Ubuntu 20.04 released to devs
     - Formal validation work of 6 against 7 begins.
     - PSaaS and REDApp Discord Communities came online.
     - redmine content reorganized into projects
+    - Brett Moore moves from GOA to CFS
+    - The Canadian Fire Growth Modelling Framework Project was born
     - Franco and Brett Propose Radical chages to the project Governance and Management
       - All code to github
       - Repo/Branch structure